zulip/zulip/docs/conversion.md

 This includes Attachment, and it referencs the avatar_source field of UserProfile.
 Most importantly, of course, it requires us to grab files from S3.
-Finally, Attachment's m2m relationship ties to Message (although that's mostly managed at import time, not export time).
+Finally, Attachment's m2m relationship ties to Message.

 #### Message Data